 Zambia vs Namibia

 Zambia and Namibia are two of Southern Africa’s best safari destinations, but in many ways, they couldn’t be more different.
-Both have vast, isolated wilderness areas where intrepid travellers can find themselves entirely alone.
+Both have vast, isolated wilderness areas where intrepid travelers can find themselves entirely alone.

 Namibia is perfect if you love the thought of being completely independent, adore isolation and stunning views, and are more focused on the wilderness than the wildlife.
-Zambia, however, has some of the best game viewing and guided safaris in Southern Africa, a chance to see rare and iconic species far from any crowds, and the opportunity for action and adventure on the Zambezi River – a flight over Victoria Falls or a cruise on Lake Kariba.
+A safari in Zambia, however, has some of the best game viewing and guided safaris in Southern Africa, a chance to see rare and iconic species far from any crowds, and the opportunity for action and adventure on the Zambezi River – a flight over Victoria Falls or a cruise on Lake Kariba.